Compassionate Trauma Therapy in NYC

 Creative approaches can be especially helpful for teens, high-achieving adults who struggle to “access feelings,” or individuals who feel stuck in traditional talk therapy.

-What Trauma Recovery Can Look Like
+What Trauma Therapy Can Look Like

 Healing from trauma does not mean erasing the past.
 It means changing your relationship to it.